RiccardoZanaboni/sensor-pattern-analysis/GraphicAnimation/README.md

 * "position" is the position of the text which indicates the evaluation of the filter,
 * "font_size" is the dimension of the text

+In "prob_text_name" section you can set the position of the name of the rooms on the figure

+In "prob_text_area" section you can chose the position of the probability of the rooms

+In "adj" section the adjacencies of the apartment are defined.
+Chose the center that must be linked by the edges

+The dictionary "evaluation_thresholds" defines the color for each range of probability

 ### Getting Started
 To execute the animation of the histogram filter:
 ```